Skincare Routine Order: The Correct Way to Layer Products

 Step 7: Eye Cream

-Same as morning — before your final moisturiser.
+Same as morning -- before moisturiser.

 Step 8: Moisturiser or Night Cream